syksl14/NewsWebApp/README.md

 - You can add and edit news.

-- News list and source reading
+- News list and web site source reading